hity-workshop/NeurIPS2022/docs/index.md

 ### News

 - **July 06, 2022:**\
-  &emsp; ✅ The workshop was accept at [NeurIPS 2022](https://nips.cc/) for an in-person workshop!
+  &emsp; ✅ The workshop was accepted at [NeurIPS 2022](https://nips.cc/) for an in-person workshop!
 - **June 2, 2022:** \
   &emsp; 🖥️ The workshop website is live!